Young readers will delight in these picture books about rainbows. They are all perfect for your spring and summer book baskets.

-Rainbow Crow – This story of how the Rainbow Crow lost his sweet voice and brilliant colors by bringing the gift of fire to the other woodland animals is “a Native American legend that will be a fine read-aloud because of the smooth text and songs with repetitive chants.
+Rainbow Crow – This is a story of how the Rainbow Crow lost his sweet voice and brilliant colors by bringing the gift of fire to the other woodland animals.

 The Rainbow Fish – Rainbow Fish finds friendship and happiness when he learns to share.

 Over the Rainbow – In this unique offering of a book and CD recorded by Judy Collins, take a magical journey over the rainbow…

 A Rainbow of My Own – A small boy imagines what it would be like to have his own rainbow to play with.